 6. Where to Buy Your Picture Frame Online

-Some people choose to buy their picture frames from local framers in their area.
+Some people choose to buy a picture frame from local framers in their area.
 This option is a great one when it works, but it can also often be costly, time-consuming and inconvenient.
 Especially if your local shop is not close to you or back logged with other orders.

 Buying picture frames online can be a more affordable and more convenient option, while opening up the possibilities with a virtually endless selection of styles to choose from.